EpiCoronaHack/Hackathon2020/Data/README.md

 [Tencent’s LBS (location-based services) database](https://heat.qq.com/).
 The daily number of Chinese domestic passengers by means of air, train and road transportation, recorded by Tencent’s LBS database.
 Used in the Wu et al analysis. **However** this website is written in Chinese!
 If anyone is willing to translate and extract the data this would be excellent.

+[China civil aviation annual report](http://www.caac.gov.cn/en/HYYJ/NDBG/201810/W020181026601069968468.pdf).
+More travel information than data - includes e.g. in 2017, Chinese passenger flights were on average 83.2% full.

+[Bogoch et al 2020](https://academic.oup.com/jtm/advance-article/doi/10.1093/jtm/taaa008/5704418).
+Data on volume of passengers flying Wuhan to international cities Jan-Mar 2018

+[Travel China guide](https://www.travelchinaguide.com/china-trains/wuhan-station.htm).
+Information on train schedules from different Wuhan train stations (there are 4) to Chinese cities, Would need compiling, and can we be confident this is reliable?
+Also would need adjustments for not full trains.

 ### Other data

 [Wu et al (2020)](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30260-9/fulltext#seccestitle150) and [supplementary information](https://www.thelancet.com/cms/10.1016/S0140-6736(20)30260-9/attachment/f77f1dc7-43a5-4d5e-a709-5cf061abdfdc/mmc1.pdf).
 Contains various data tables of line list data, social and personal non-pharmaceutical interventions implemented in China, and relevant information from SARS and MERS.